Definite Ideas About Definite and Indefinite Articles

 Is it correct to use the indefinite article an in front of an abstract noun (efficiency)?
 If so, should we also use an in front of authority?

 If you wish to use articles in front of multiple abstract nouns, you need to check if the nouns are acting as a single unit or separately.
-In the sentence sent in by the reader, efficiency and authority are not acting as a one-unit compound noun.
-Therefore, it is better to add an additional an in front of authority.
+In the sentence sent in by the reader, efficiency and authority could be seen as acting as a one-unit compound noun.
+Therefore, the sentence is fine as is.

 When compound nouns are considered one unit, you may drop the second article.